ADD TO GOODREADS & BOOKBUB!

 FREE AT ALL MAJOR RETAILERS!

-I’m Charley Cooper – a sixteen-year-old from a long line of family of witches.
-I’ve given up hope I’ll ever have magical abilities and it infuriates me when my cousin Danu uses her powers to get back at a high school bully without considering the consequences.
+Sixteen-year-old Charley Cooper is furious when her cousin Danu uses her powers to get back at a high school nemesis without considering the consequences.

 When someone attacks the other girl and she ends up in a coma, Danu becomes the prime suspect.
-As annoyed as I am, I can’t let my cousin go down for something she didn’t do.
+As annoyed as she is at her cousin, Charley doesn’t want her to go down for something she didn’t do.

-If you enjoy magic, quirky characters, and small-town mysteries with a touch of romance, you’re sure to enjoy A Witchy Mistake!
+If you enjoy magic, quirky characters, and small-town mysteries with a touch of romance, you’re sure to enjoy A Witchy Mistake and the Witches of Whispering Pines series!

 Also In This Series...